Nikolai Lukin: Biography

-In 1932–1936, director of the Institute of History of the Communist Academy, then, until February 1937, director of the Institute of History of the Academy of Sciences of the Soviet Union, then head of the sector of modern history there.
-In fact, he headed the delegation of Soviet historians at the 7th International Congress of Historians in Warsaw (1933).
+In 1932–1936, Lukin was the director of the Institute of History of the Communist Academy.
+From then, until February 1937, he was director of the Institute of History of the Academy of Sciences of the Soviet Union.
+At that point, the Presidium of the Academy of Sciences of the Soviet Union dismissed Lukin from the post of director of the Institute of History, leaving him as a full member of the Institute, while also appointing him head of the sector of modern history there.

-In 1933–1938, the editor-in-chief of the journal "Marxist Historian", in 1926, entered its first editorial board.
+In 1933, he headed the delegation of Soviet historians at the 7th International Congress of Historians in Warsaw.
+From 1933 until 1938, he was the editor-in-chief of the journal "Marxist Historian".
+From 1926, he had been a member of its first editorial board.

 In May 1937, Lukin declared: "We, comrades, are undoubtedly facing the danger of a new world war, a war that will be a decisive clash of two systems – socialist and capitalist".

-On August 22, 1938, Academician Lukin was arrested, and on May 26, 1939, he was sentenced by the Military Collegium of the Supreme Court of the Soviet Union, which stated that Nikolai Lukin was "found guilty of committing crimes under Articles 17-58-8 and 58-11 of the Criminal Code Code of the Russian Soviet Federative Socialist Republic, and sentenced to imprisonment in forced labor camps for a term of 10 years with a defeat in political rights for five years and confiscation of all personally owned property.
+On August 22, 1938, Lukin was arrested, and on May 26, 1939, he was sentenced by the Military Collegium of the Supreme Court of the Soviet Union, which stated that Nikolai Lukin was "found guilty of committing crimes under Articles 17-58-8 and 58-11 of the Criminal Code Code of the Russian Soviet Federative Socialist Republic, and sentenced to imprisonment in forced labor camps for a term of 10 years with a defeat in political rights for five years and confiscation of all personally owned property.
 The verdict is final and not subject to appeal".
 At the trial, Nikolai Lukin said: "I ask the court to consider that, due to my painful condition, I could not tolerate physical influences, as a result of which I slandered myself and slandered others".

 He died in custody.
 Nikolai Lukin was buried at the Vagankovo Cemetery.

 On March 16, 1957, the Military Collegium of the Supreme Court of the Soviet Union adopted a ruling according to which the sentence against Nikolai Lukin of May 29, 1939, was quashed "for lack of corpus delicti".